an independent Search Engine for VPSs ranked by price

 Step 4: Partition the VPS disk

-There are two alternative scenarios about partitioning the VPS disk:
+There are two alternative scenarios for partitioning the VPS disk:

 # fdisk /dev/vda